 Adult Booster Seat:

-Joanne from Houston Texas posted this simple and useful piece of adaptive equipment on my forum “Learned Empowerment” on the Christopher & Dana Reeve Foundation website.
+Joanne from Houston Texas posted this simple and useful idea on my forum “Learned Empowerment” on the Christopher & Dana Reeve Foundation website.
 I asked if it was okay to place it on my website and she gave me permission.
-Her husband, Jim was injured in a fall on November 24, 2010 which left him disabled.
-He is an incomplete quadriplegic.
+Her husband, Jim was injured in a fall on November 24, 2010 which left him an incomplete quadriplegic.
 He has progressed to the point where he is beginning to walk.
 Joanne wrote: “I made my husband a booster seat that we can take to restaurants, etc. so that he can sit in "regular" chairs and be able to get back up easier.”

 To start with she bought a little plastic table at Goodwill, similar to the one at the right, the kind with the removable legs.
 A friend cut the legs down so that they would fit inside and around the edges of the underside of the table top.
 She used "Quick Grip" glue to secure the legs.
 Then Joanne filled in the space between the legs with cardboard and glued a large piece of cardboard to totally cover the underside of the table, placing weights on it until the glue dried completely.
 Next the top of the table was covered with more cardboard and glued down.